What is an easement?

 What are the benefits of donating a preservation easement?

-An easement serves as a tool to protect a valuable historic resource so that it can be enjoyed for future generations.
+An easement serves as a tool to protect a valuable historic resource so that it can be enjoyed by future generations.
 It obligates both current and future owners to maintain their property in a way that reflects its historic significance.

 Although tax benefits are available to certain types of properties, many owners enroll in preservation easement programs solely to ensure the protection of their significant place in perpetuity.
 Donating an easement to Historic Seattle can result in a federal charitable tax deduction for the donor if the gift meets the IRS standards for easement donation.
 An easement may also stabilize the value of a property, and can result in property taxes which are lower than the market rate.